-Shareholders as of the record date, March 15, 2017, are entitled to vote.
-Your broker will not be able to vote your shares with respect to any of the matters

-Your broker will not be able to vote your shares with respect to any of the matter presented at the meeting, other than the ratification of the selection of our independent registered public accounting firm, unless you give your broker specific voting instructions.
+- Shareholders as of the record date, March 15, 2017, are entitled to vote. - Your broker will not be able to vote your shares with respect to any of the matters presented at the meeting, other than the ratification of the selection of our independent registered public accounting firm, unless you give your broker specific voting instructions.